-Performan ce Criteria Acceptable Development Provisions P1 There ar for Buffe within th operatio Council re no general buffer related development controls er Area 3.
-However, where a specific location nis area is known to be impacted from port ons (e.g. through a history of formal complaints), may, in consultation with Fremantle Ports, apply all of the development controls of Buffer Area 2.
-A1.1 Developments, additions and alterations must comply the Fremantle Buffer Area requirements.
-A1.2 Council may accept alternative built form treatments subject to the applicant satisfactorily demonstrating fulfilment of the potential risk and amenity considerationutlined above.
-Alternative treatments shall be justific Council through submission of professionally prepare and certified reports. tions ed to
+P1 There are no general buffer related development controls for Buffer Area 3.
+However, where a specific location within this area is known to be impacted from port operations (e.g. through a history of formal complaints), Council may, in consultation with Fremantle Ports, apply some or all of the development controls of Buffer Area 2.

+- A1.1 Developments, additions and alterations must comply with the Fremantle Buffer Area requirements. - A1.2 Council may accept alternative built form treatments subject to the applicant satisfactorily demonstrating fulfilment of the potential risk and amenity considerations outlined above.
+Alternative treatments shall be justified to Council through submission of professionally prepared and certified reports.